MuhammadSuffian/Flight-Management-System-in-java-using-OOPs-concept/README.md

 This Flight Management System project is developed in Java, implementing Object-Oriented Programming (OOP) concepts such as Encapsulation, Abstraction, Inheritance, and Polymorphism.
 The system provides essential functionalities for managing flight tickets, user accounts, and fare calculations.

 <h2>Features</h2>
-<h3Create</h3> Account: Users can create accounts by providing their essential details, including username, password, name, contact information, and CNIC.
+<h3CreateAccount</h3> : Users can create accounts by providing their essential details, including username, password, name, contact information, and CNIC.
 The account information is stored in a TXT file using File Handling for future access.

 Login Account: Registered users can log in to the system using their credentials.
 The system retrieves account details from the "DATA.txt" file to verify the user during login.